How can you effectively soundproof and dampen noise?

 Use multiple layers of material, such as drywall, combined with sound-absorbing panels to minimize sound transmission.

-Decoupling of structures
+Decoupling of Structures

 Create a gap between walls or floors to break the path of sound through the building.